 “Fire drill boys, we’re missing two slides in the Whitman presentation.”

 Translation: your life is hell for the unforeseeable future.
-Unlike its name suggests a “fire drill” is not a drill but a call to arms pointing you attention at a project with a staggeringly short turnaround time.
+Unlike its name suggests a “fire drill” is not a drill but a call to arms pointing your attention at a project with a staggeringly short turnaround time.
 This can include anything from hashing out an analysis on little-to-no notice to pulling together slides for the MD – either way you’re relieved of other duties until the fire is put out.

 “Feels a bit like a bear raid to me.”

 A close relative to picking on the weak kid in the class, a “bear raid” is the cruel (and super shady) practice of traders meeting for brews and choosing a company to denigrate through short selling and spreading market disinformation.
-While deliberately manipulating stock prices is totally and utterly illegal, bear raids are sometimes resorted to by sketchy short sellers looking colluding to make a quick profit on their short positions.
+While deliberately manipulating stock prices is totally and utterly illegal, bear raids are sometimes resorted to by sketchy short sellers looking to collude to make a quick profit on their short positions.

 “Did you see the dead cat bounce on the ––––– stock?”

 A vivid masterpiece of investment banking colloquialism, “dead cat bounce” is the notion that even a dead cat will bounce if it falls hard and fast enough.
-It describes the slight uptick on a formerly plummeting stock price mostly fuelled by short sellers taking profit and oblivious (or straight up ballsy) investors buying up stock thinking it can’t go lower.
+It describes the slight uptick on a formerly plummeting stock price mostly fueled by short sellers taking profit and oblivious (or straight up ballsy) investors buying up stock thinking it can’t go lower.